DeeNewcum/dotfiles/README.md

 ## Shared root feature ##

 On some of my boxes, several different people have root access.
-To avoid stepping on each other other's toes, I [set up root's ~/.bashrc](https://github.com/DeeNewcum/dotfiles/blob/master/.sudo_bashrc#L1-5) so that it loads a ~/.sudo_bashrc from the original user's home directory.
+To avoid stepping on each other other's toes, I [set up root's ~/.bashrc](https://github.com/DeeNewcum/dotfiles/blob/master/.sudo_bashrc#L1-5) so that it loads a ~/.sudo_bashrc from the original user's home directory, so that each user can have personalized settings despite using a shared account.

 [My personal ~/.sudo_bashrc](https://github.com/DeeNewcum/dotfiles/blob/master/.sudo_bashrc) has code that pulls in other .rc settings from the original home directory, including ~/.vimrc, ~/.inputrc, ~/.less, ~/.ackrc, and ~/.perltidyrc.